Fleas are problematic for dogs and dog owners since the dawn of time.

 Many dogs are allergic to fleas.
-Dogs could quickly loose their hair and have awful looking rashes if nothing is done.
-Often times dogs will feel exhausted from all the scratching that they've been doing and will feel weak and unmotivated to preform Regular Exercise .
+Dogs could quickly lose their hair and have awful looking rashes if nothing is done.
+Often times dogs will feel exhausted from all the scratching that they've been doing and will feel weak and unmotivated to perform regular exercise .

 Fleas are considered parasites as they live off the blood of mammals and birds.
 These wingless parasites are amazing at jumping on to their hosts.
 They are about 1/16 to 1/8 of an inch long and are able to jump up to 7 inches high and about 13 inches horizontally.

 Their jumping capabilities are about 200 times their own body length, making them one of the best jumpers known to man.
 These parasites can appear in colors of black, brown, and a reddish brown.

 First it all begins when the female has finished eating and has laid some eggs.
 She must eat before she is even able to lay eggs.

 Females can lay anywhere from 45 to 50 eggs a day and they have considered to reach their limit after they've produced 600 eggs in their entire life time.
 The female lays her eggs in batches of 20 or so.

 These eggs are likely to drop off the host and onto the ground to further spread their species.
 In prefect conditions, eggs can hatch in two days, however sometimes the process is delayed and it might take them two weeks to fully hatch

 Second the larva eat the blood off of dead skin, hair, feathers, and adult flea feces. larva are at a pretty weak stage at this point and can not suck the blood off its host just yet.

 Third the pupa live in a cocoon that had been created by the larva.
 This cocoon can be made out of whatever resources are available at the time.
 This could mean carpet fiber, dust, grass, pet hair, and other materials.
 It takes 5 to 14 days for the pupa to become an adult.